Christian Herter

-Christian Archibald Herter (March 28, 1895 – December 30, 1966) was an American diplomat and Republican politician who was the 59th governor of Massachusetts from 1953 to 1957 and United States Secretary of State from 1959 to 1961.
+Christian Archibald Herter (March 28, 1895 – December 30, 1966) was an American diplomat and Republican politician who was the 59th governor of Massachusetts from 1953 to 1957 and US Secretary of State from 1959 to 1961.
 He served as president of the board of trustees at the Dexter School from 1937 to 1939.
-His moderate tone of negotiations was confronted by the intensity of Soviet leader Nikita Khrushchev in a series of unpleasant episodes that turned the Cold War even colder in 1960–61.
+His moderate tone of negotiations was confronted by the intensity of Soviet leader Nikita Khrushchev in a series of unpleasant episodes that turned the Cold War even colder in 1960–1961.

 Early life

 Herter was born in Paris, France, to American artist and expatriate parents, Albert Herter and Adele McGinnis, and attended the École Alsacienne there (1901–1904) before moving to New York City, where he attended the Browning School (1904–1911).
 He graduated from Harvard College in 1915 and did graduate work in architecture and interior design at Columbia Graduate School of Architecture, Planning and Preservation before joining the diplomatic corps.

 Herter married the wealthy heiress Mary Caroline Pratt (1895–1980) in 1917.
 She was the daughter of Frederic B. Pratt, longtime head of the Pratt Institute and granddaughter of Standard Oil magnate Charles Pratt.
-They had three sons and one daughter, including Christian A. Herter, Jr., who was active in international relations.
+They had three sons and one daughter, including Christian A. Herter Jr., who was active in international relations.

 Diplomatic career

 He was made attaché to the Embassy of the United States, Berlin, and was briefly arrested while in Mainz as a possible spy.
 He was part of the US delegation to the 1919 Paris Peace Conference, where he helped draft the Covenant of the League of Nations.
 Later, he was the assistant to Herbert Hoover in providing starvation relief to postwar Europe.
-Herter went on to work for Hoover when Hoover became Secretary of Commerce in the Harding Administration.
-Herter also participated in the 1919 meeting that resulted in creating the U.S. Council on Foreign Relations.
+Herter went on to work for Hoover when Hoover became Secretary of Commerce in the Harding administration.
+Herter also participated in the 1919 meeting that resulted in creating the US Council on Foreign Relations.

 Herter hated working for the scandal-ridden administration of President Harding, and returned to Boston, where he was a magazine editor and lecturer on international affairs.